mcprakash/ROV_UMN/README.md

 #ACKNOWLEDGEMENTS

-Special thanks to Prof. Perry Li for his guidance and support in completing the project
+Special thanks to Prof. Perry Li for his exceptional guidance and support in developing the SO3-PnP Algorithm